YVictorin/nodeGI1/README.md

 ###

-### Uses the npm package languageDetector to find multiple strings language
+### Uses the npm package languageDetector to identify the language of multiple strings

 ![Chat Preview](./hostedWeatherApp/public/img/test.png)